 In 2015, she joined the Bilingual/Bicultural program to pursue a Ph.D.
 She defended her dissertation in December of 2019.
 Her dissertation addressed the linguistic and pedagogical contributions of bilingual teacher candidates as part of creating and teaching with informational texts that incorporate the background knowledge and experiences of Latinos in the US.
 The study investigated how a group of Spanish-speaking bilinguals immersed in a transformative bilingual preparation program discursively respond to mainstream visions about academic Spanish and about literacy teaching sedimented historically and systemically for bilingual education communities.
 The data supported conceptual models, pedagogical efforts, and policy initiatives regarding simultaneous bilingualism, an area in need of research attention (Escamilla, 2014).
 The results highlight the potential of teacher education contexts that focus on strengths, rather than on deficit paradigms.

-She was the 2019-2020 vice-president and is presently a board member of OLI, an Online Learning Initiative founded by Dr. Felix Alvarado that promotes a variety of education initiatives in Latin America.
+She has been a board member of OLI, an Online Learning Initiative founded by Dr. Felix Alvarado that supports teachers' curriculum implementation in Guatemala and in Latin America.
 In addition, she participates in research and publication initiatives with international scholars from a variety of backgrounds who are associated with the Literacy Research Association (LRA) conference.